elliswmartin/autocrop/README.md

 `+repage`: Resets the image virtual canvas to the actual image.

-`-type TrueColor`: Force a TIFF image to be saved as a full color RGB.
+`-type TrueColor`: Forces TIFF image to be saved as a full color RGB.

-`*.tif`: Sets the file format as .tif
+`*.tif`: Sets the file format as TIFF

 ## Mac Setup
 Download [Homebrew](https://brew.sh/ "Homebrew").